faithnkantha/c_sharp-character-string-part-3/README.md

 ## The output should be
 ## Are you 21 years old? has: –
 ## 14 letters, 2 digits, 4 spaces and 1 special characters.
-## The code for the above Questionis in Program.cs👆🏾
+# The code for the above Question is in Program.cs👆🏾
-## well commented for easy understanding.😎
+# Well commented for easy understanding.😎
 # Happy Learning😉